|

 Same as the diagnostic test.

-The best way is after identifying the mutations in the parents, but if these are not found,
+an affected child.
+The best way is after identifying the mutations in the parents,

-indirect linkage analysis can be performed.
+but if these are not found, indirect linkage analysis can be performed.
+See:

-Indirect testing for genetic markers in a family that has one or more patients - when there is only one gene that can cause the disease - autosomal recessive diseases.
+when there is only one gene that can cause the disease - autosomal recessive diseases.

-Preimplantation diagnosis (before the embryonic cells implant in the uterine wall) can also be
+Preimplantation diagnosis (before the embryonic cells implant in the uterine wall)

-offered for this disease - this is performed in special centers, and in special cases this can be
+can also be offered for this disease - this is performed in special centers, and

-considered within genetic counseling.
+in special cases this can be considered within genetic counseling.

 |